Jeter un pavé dans la mare

 At the weekly family dinner, everything was gliding along peacefully; compliments about the roast, polite nods, even Oncle Marc staying suspiciously quiet, until Léa casually asked, “So… who ate the cake that was labeled don’t touch?”
 Forks froze mid-air, eyes darted, and Tante Sophie nearly dropped her glass as accusations began to fly, with Marc suddenly developing a deep interest in his napkin.
 One innocent question, and Léa had well and truly jeté un pavé dans la mare, turning dessert into a full-blown investigation.

-The French expression jeter un pavé dans la mare literally means “to throw a paving stone into a pond,” and figuratively refers to making a statement or taking an action that suddenly disrupts a calm situation, often provoking strong reactions or controversy.
+The French expression jeter un pavé dans la mare literally means “to throw a paving stone into a pond.”
+Figuratively, it describes making a comment or taking an action that suddenly disrupts a calm situation, usually with a spectacular amount of splashing, gasping, and raised eyebrows.

 Origin